-We’ve prepared some tips to help you support your student in his or her transition to college.
+We’ve prepared some tips to help you support your student in their transition to college:

 While faculty and staff at the college are always happy to talk with you about your concerns and questions, FERPA limits the information we can share with you about your student.
 FERPA protects the rights of students and philosophically we want to encourage students to become more autonomous and self reliant.
 It is often productive to have conversations with your students about what information they will be willing to share with you.
 For example, grades go directly to the students and we are unable to share information with you about your student’s grades.
 Discuss in advance how you and your student will share information.